 Residents are responsible for proper food storage.
-This includes storing food items in sealed plastic or glass containers when not Whether intentional or accidental, participating in behaviours, in use.
-Proper storage is crucial to avoid contamination, pests and actions or activities that are dangerous or potentially harmful to odours.
-In addition, residents are required to label food as outlined any person or property, regardless of whether it is a resident, by Campus Living staff. visitor, or staff is prohibited.
+This includes storing food items in sealed plastic or glass containers when not in use.
+Proper storage is crucial to avoid contamination, pests and odours.
+In addition, residents are required to label food as outlined by Campus Living staff.